DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # Installing Rust.

-Rust is a general-purpose, memory-safe, programming language that emphasises performance, type safety, concurrency, and does not require garbage collection.
+Rust is a general-purpose, memory-safe, programming language.

 * From the terminal, I install Rust: